AvailLang/Avail/avail-plugin/README.md

             // workbenchDependency above).
 This is only needed if you require a
             // task be complete before the Workbench jar is built. dependsOn(jar)

+            // This task is customizable in the same manner as any
+            // AvailWorkbenchTask.
+            workbenchDependency("${buildDir}/libs/sample-1.0.0.jar")
+            dependency("org.foo:my-sample:1.2.3")
+        }

+	val myWorkbenchTask by creating(AvailWorkbenchTask::class.java)
+	{
+        // Add to task group
+		group = "My Tasks"
+		description = "My custom workbench build."

+        // Depends on jar task running first dependsOn(jar)

+        // Base name of the workbench jar, the result of which placed in
+        // "$buildDir/workbench/myCustomWorkBench.jar".
+		workbenchJarBaseName = "myCustomWorkBench"

+        // true indicates the jar should be rebuilt on each run. rebuildWorkbenchJar = true

+        // The heap should be set to 6 GB when the workbench is run. maximumJavaHeap = "6g"

+		// Package this project's jar in with the workbench fatjar, hence
+        // `dependsOn(jar)`.
+		workbenchLocalJarDependency("${buildDir}/libs/sample-1.0.0.jar")

+        // Some other local jar is packaged in with the fatjar workbenchDependency("/Users/Person/local/libs/myLocal-1.2.4.jar")

+        // These are the dependencies that should be resolved and used when the
+        // workbench is run.
+        dependency("com.google.crypto.tink:tink:1.6.1")
+		dependency("org.slf4j:slf4j-nop:2.0.0-alpha5")

+        // The Avail roots to start the workbench with. root("my-avail-root", "$projectDir/avail/roots/my-avail-root")
+		root("avail", "jar:$projectDir/avail/roots/avail-stdlib.jar")

+        // The VM options to use when running the workbench jar. vmOption("-ea")
+		vmOption("-XX:+UseCompressedOops")
+		vmOption("-DavailDeveloper=true")
 	}

 	test {
 		useJUnitPlatform()
 	}